minhtriphan/Kaggle-competition---Predicting-Student-Performance----part-of--8th-solution/README.md

-After that, clone this repository, and move the data into the code directory ` mv ext_data Kaggle-competition---Predicting-Student-Performance mv data Kaggle-competition---Predicting-Student-Performance cd Kaggle-competition---Predicting-Student-Performance `
+After that, clone this repository, and move the data into the code directory ` mv ext_data Kaggle-competition---Predicting-Student-Performance----part-of--8th-solution mv data Kaggle-competition---Predicting-Student-Performance----part-of--8th-solution cd Kaggle-competition---Predicting-Student-Performance----part-of--8th-solution `

 Install polars if you don't have it `!pip install polars`